Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 > [Info] For detailed information about the data types, see [Data type list](04_DataTypeList.md).

 - [ADD]
   Click this button to add an associated product to the list.
-The *Filter List of Products* window is displayed.
+The *Not associated products* window is displayed.

 The box displays all associated products.
 All fields are read-only.
 If no product is selected, the notice *No associated products selected* is displayed in the box.